 Global Exemplar in Sustainability

 Acknowledged as a global exemplar in sustainability, ITC is the only enterprise in the world, of comparable dimensions to be carbon-positive, water-positive, and solid waste recycling positive.
 A testimony to its commitment to a low carbon growth path - over 41 % of the total energy requirements of ITC is met from renewable sources.
 All ITC's premium luxury hotels are LEED (Leadership in Energy and Environmental Design) Platinum certified making it the "greenest luxury hotel chain" in the world.
 ITC's Paperboards and Paper business is an icon of environmental stewardship.

 ITC's production facilities and hotels have won numerous national and international awards for quality, productivity, safety and environment management systems.
 ITC was the first company in India to voluntarily seek a corporate governance rating.

-ITC group directly employs 29,000 people and the Company's Businesses and their value-chains generate over 5 million sustainable livelihoods.
-The Company continuously endeavours to enhance its wealth generating capabilities in a globalising environment to consistently reward more than 4,01,000 shareholders, fulfil the aspirations of its stakeholders and meet societal expectations.
-This over-arching vision of the company is expressively captured in its corporate positioning statement: "Enduring Value.
-For the Nation.
-For the Shareholder."
+The Company continuously endeavours to enhance its wealth generating capabilities in a globalising environment to consistently reward more than 4,42,000 shareholders, fulfill the aspirations of its stakeholders and meet societal expectations.